API-Labels/etiketo/spec.md

 ext-label-name  = URI ; Section 3 of [RFC3986]
 ```

-The registered label types that can be used for value labels can be found in the [API label type registry](https://github.com/API-Labels/label-registry).
+The registered label types that can be used for value labels can be found in the [API label type registry](https://github.com/API-Labels/registry) as described in the registry section below.

 ### Value Range of Value Labels